Can Vinegar Kill Tomato Plants?

 Frequently Asked Questions

-Generally, vinegar is not recommended to lower the soil pH for tomato plants Although being vinegar acidic, it does not provide a consistent or balanced pH adjustment for the soil.
-Instead, it is preferable to use organic soil amendments specifically designed to adjust pHs, such as elemental sulfur or agricultural lime, following recommended application rates.
+No, vinegar is not recommended for soil pH adjustment.
+For consistent and balanced pH adjustment, use organic amendments like elemental sulfur or agricultural lime, following recommended application rates.

 Share post on